 Our supplier Stappenmotor.nl cuts profile to size and ships international.

 The secret of building the cart is to use a Squaring Rig and an absolutely flat floor or table to prepare the shelves.
-Then build up, using the templates.
+Then build up from the back panel, using the templates.
 Please be precise as tolerances are small.
 Mount the wheels only when the entire frame is built.

-Mount the middle girder off center 400 mm from the left
+Mount the middle girders 300 mm from the ends ones.